An Overview of Free Downloadable Maze Books

 Learn each State Capital, Postal Code, Year of statehood, Region of US, State Motto, State Bird and State Flower.

 I went through a phase of making map mazes, and similar to the state capital mazes, I made a book of each European country, again ending in the countries capital called The European Road Trip Maze Book.
 This includes a quiz at the end of the book to match the country to its capital.
 A nice way to learn the countries of Europe and the largest and most important cities by country, and what each borders !
 Check out the example country Germany below.
+Currently, the cities each have a different color dots but printing in black and white will not hinder much as you visit each dot while solving ( you just will not know which city is in which spot on the map).

 Europe Maze Book Cover